 Ruffians MC presented this year’s scholarship winner Natalia Kwasnicke with a check.
 We wish you the best of luck with your future Natalia!!!

 This one-time, $500 scholarship is awarded to a graduating senior in high school or a current first-year student in college or vocational school who is an active member of a Masonic Youth Organization including DeMolay • Job’s Daughters • Rainbow Girls and whose Chapter, Bethel or Assembly is located in the counties of Los Angeles • Orange • Riverside • Ventura • San Bernadino • San Diego

-Applicants shall submit a 1000-1250 word essay on the topic: The History of Your Youth Organization and How it has Benefitted Masonry in General
+Applicants shall submit a 1000-1250 word essay on the topic: The Importance of Loyalty & Ethics Within the Masonic Bodies

 A brother participating in the toy run in Dallas!